ele3/Ecommerce-Online-Store-App/README.md

 This folder contains the sql file consisting of tables and queries necessary to populate the local database.

 ### FrontEnd
 This folder can be ignored.
 The folder was generally used to store our static webpages (HTML & CSS) in the intial stages of working on the E-Commerce Online Store Application.
+All of our FrontEnd entities can be found in the "View" folder in the ECommerce project.

 ### ECommerce
 This folder contains the main project where it has: